 “I’ll die“, said Robin, “I’ll die if they don’t have that dress ready.”

-Tricks, from Alice Munro´s collection Runaway, opens with Robin´s rather dramatic announcement, which immediately draws the reader´s attention to the item, “that dress”.
+Tricks, from Alice Munro´s short story collection Runaway, opens with Robin´s rather dramatic announcement, which immediately draws the reader´s attention to the item, “that dress”.

 Robin, aged twenty-six, works as a nurse in a small town in Canada.
 Her sister Joanna, aged thirty, is stunted and crippled after suffering from severe asthma in her childhood.
 Joanna seems revengeful towards her sister, who, apparently, is the more “fortunate” of the two of them.